 1Decreased mean corpuscular volume (MCV)

-2Decreased hemoglobin or hematocrit with low or normal MCV
+2Decreased hemoglobin or hematocrit when MCV is low or normal

 3Increased red cell distribution width (RDW) with low or normal MCV